therealchjones/mffer/docs/Development.md

 ### Build requirements

--   a vaguely POSIX-compatible development environment (and some near-ubiquitous POSIX-like tools that aren't strictly in the POSIX standard, like `tar`, and `mktemp`)
+-   a vaguely POSIX-compatible development environment (and some near-ubiquitous POSIX-like tools that aren't strictly in the POSIX standard, like `tar` and `mktemp`)
 -   [.NET 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0)
 -   [Node.js with npm](https://nodejs.dev) (with the `npm` command in your path)